tp953704/tp953704-lodash/README.md

 # tp953704-lodash
-it is a pratice nature by rewrite a library like lodash
+it is a pratice nature by rewrite some parts of loadash